[Update] I tried Agentic Search that converts natural language to search DSL using Amazon OpenSearch Serverless NextGen × Amazon Bedrock (Claude)

 ]

-In the data access policy, specify collection and index as resource types, as well as model for ML resources and agent for agents, granting access to your own IAM role.
-If you forget the model and agent resource types, subsequent ML connector and agent registration will fail with 403.
+In the data access policy, specify collection and index as resource types, and also model for ML resources and agent for agents, granting access to your own IAM role.
+If you forget the model and agent resource types, subsequent ML connector and agent registration will fail with a 403 error.

 data.json: